A career in agricultural consultancy will appeal to you if you're interested in rural issues and enjoy advising and supporting others

 The main types of employment for agricultural consultants and advisers are:

-There is also the opportunity to be a self-employed consultant.
+Once you've gained enough experience you'll also have the option of setting yourself up as a self-employed consultant.
 The Association of Independent Crop Consultants (AICC) has over 200 members.

 Look for job vacancies at: